Oscar Charleston: Death and legacy

 In early October 1954, Charleston fell ill due to a heart attack or stroke.
 He was admitted to a Philadelphia, Pennsylvania, hospital, and died on October 5, 1954, at the age of 57.
 Charleston's remains are buried at Floral Park Cemetery in Indianapolis, Indiana.

 A renowned player of his era, Charleston was recognized for his athletic skills as a powerful, hard-hitting slugger, his speed and aggressiveness as a base runner, and as a top outfielder.
 Observers often compared his play to elite contemporaries such as Ty Cobb, Tris Speaker, and Babe Ruth.
 Charleston ranks among Negro league baseball's top five players in home runs and batting average, and its leader in stolen bases.

 While The Sporting News list of the 100 greatest baseball players, published in 1998, ranked Charleston only sixty-seventh, only four other black ballplayers who played all or most of their careers in pre-1947 Negro leagues placed higher on the list: Josh Gibson, Satchel Paige, Buck Leonard, and Cool Papa Bell.
 In 1999 Charleston was also nominated as a finalist for Major League Baseball's All-20th Century Team.

 Charleston's reputation has grown considerably in recent decades.
 Baseball writer Bill James, author of The New Bill James Historical Baseball Abstract (2001), reported that Charleston "did everything exceptionally well" and ranked him as the fourth-best player of all-time behind Ruth, Honus Wagner, and Willie Mays.
-Other baseball observers now consider Charleston as not just the greatest all-around Negro league ballplayer but possibly the greatest baseball player ever.
+Other baseball observers now consider Charleston as not just the greatest all-around Negro league ballplayer but possibly the greatest non-pitching baseball player ever.

-In addition, Charleston's teammates and competitors such as Juanelo Mirabal, Buck O'Neil, and Turkey Stearnes, extol his greatness.
+In addition, Charleston's teammates and competitors such as Juanelo Mirabal, Buck O'Neil, and Turkey Stearnes, praised his skill.
 “Oscar Charleston was Willie Mays before there was a Willie Mays,” said “Double Duty” Radcliffe shortly before his death in 2005, “except that he was a better base runner, a better center fielder and a better hitter.”

 Hall of Fame manager John McGraw, whose career spanned forty years, once said, “If Oscar Charleston isn't the greatest baseball player in the world, then I'm no judge of baseball talent.”
 Renowned sportswriter Grantland Rice wrote a column on Charleston titled “No Greater Ball Player” in which he proclaimed: “It’s impossible for anybody to be a better ballplayer than Oscar Charleston.”